Aksyon Dabaw

 Aksyon Dabaw is a regional newscast of TV5 in Davao City, which premiered on May 5, 2014.
 It is the second Aksyon regional edition opposite Aksyon Bisaya, the flagship regional newscast of TV5 Cebu Channel-21.
 It airs every Monday to Friday at 3:45 pm over TV5 Davao Channel-2 and AksyonTV-29 Davao.
 It is anchored by Mikey Aportadera and Gem Avancena-Arenas.
 The newscast is simulcast on radio through Radyo 5 101.9 News FM Davao.

-On September 8, 2016, Aksyon Dabaw (after 2 years) as Aksyon Alerto Davao and Cebu's Aksyon Bisaya were cancelled due to cost-cutting measures by the network to sustain its day-by-day operations.
-Although the newscast was ended, the reporters and cameramen were remain employed and they will continue to give reports for Aksyon newscast seen nationally on TV5.
+On September 8, 2016, Aksyon Dabaw (after 2 years) as Aksyon Alerto Davao and Cebu's Aksyon Bisaya were cancelled due to cost-cutting measures by the network to sustain its day-to-day operations.
+Although the newscast ended, the reporters and camera crew remained employed and continued to give reports for Aksyon newscast seen nationally on TV5.